Read This First

 Prompt 4: Let’s focus on how information theory is used in exploring social networks.
 Write a short, informative essay on this.

-The Role of Information Theory in Exploring Social Networks is where the argument earns or loses its force.
+The Role of Information Theory in Exploring Social Networks matters only if it survives the strongest pressure against it.

-The section turns on The Role of Information Theory in Exploring Social Networks.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Role of Information Theory in Exploring Social Networks in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Information Theory and Social Networks